LKouami/simple-node-udacity/README.md

-# Slow Node

-## Overview
+# Overview

 This is a very simple, bare-bones NodeJS project created for you to use with Docker.
-This is a variant of our simple-node project that takes a long time to build.

 ## Local Setup